 Stephanie Ryan creates art that touches the heart and inspires the creative spirit.
 Her soothing, soulful, intuitive paintings are inspired by nature and the feelings that bind her to it, creating an introspective mood that connects the viewer with her art.

-We are so excited to bring Stephanie’s wealth of experience to the Textile Design Lab guest expert role.
-On Monday, July 22, Stephanie will share how to “take the elements that make you unique and turn them into your own one-of-a-kind brand that is authentically true to you.”
+We were so excited to bring Stephanie’s wealth of experience to the Textile Design Lab guest expert role in July of 2019.
+In her presentation Stephanie shared how to “take the elements that make you unique and turn them into your own one-of-a-kind brand that is authentically true to you.”
 We invite you to learn more about Stephanie in today’s interview!

 Tell us a bit about your design background and career path.
 How did you become interested in surface pattern design and licensing your work?